behdaad/Sharif-ID-Auto-connect/README.md

 If you don't want it to have an icon in the Dock, do as following:

 - Right click on `Sharif ID Auto-connect.app` and select `Show Package Contents`.
-- Open `Info.plist` and the following
+- Open `Info.plist` and add the following

 ```
 <key>LSUIElement</key>